 - ¼ teaspoon salt or add as required

 - 1 cup peas, fresh or frozen

-- ½ tsp green chili-ginger paste or crushed or minced (use about ¼ inch of ginger and ½ or 1 green chili and crush in a mortar & pestle)
+- ½ teaspoon green chili-ginger paste or crushed or minced green chili & ginger - use about ½ inch of ginger and ½ or 1 green chili and then crush them in a mortar & pestle

 - salt as required